hssmalo/steampunkfantasy/rules.md

 Number of dice, to_hit, any Damage modifiers. \
 Facing : Use front assault values and armor for units entering the hex, with the exception, when reversing into an assault, set facing = back.
          For stationary units being assaulted, use assault and armor from the side which it is assaulted from.
 	 If being assaulted from more than one side, choose one.
+This unit may only deflect hits from this side.